 Over time the increasing self-awareness enables me to make better choices and be truly confident.
 I don’t bullshit myself and other people simply because I don’t have to anymore.
 I actually know what’s going on with me and once I go for something, I’m sure about it and I give it my all.

-I make firm decisions.
+I can make firm decisions.

 It’s a blessing in disguise that heartbreak doesn’t just hurt once but it stings over a prolonged period of time.
 Because the more it affects me, the more I remember it, the less likely I’m now to be swayed by other people or lapse into my wonky old self when a new situation comes up and a decision is due.

-I prioritize my needs.
+I learn to prioritize my needs.